1. Don’t rinse your mouth after brushing

 4. Chocolate is better for your teeth than raisins

-Raisins are packed with sugar and are very sticky too.
-When you eat them, they get stuck in
+Raisins are packed with sugar and are very sticky too; so they get stuck in your teeth longer

 teeth.
-It is better to eat the sweet stuff all in one go rather graze over a period of time as your
+It is better to eat the sweet stuff all in one go rather graze over a period as this will

 5. Night time brushing is the most important